Advanced Image Workflows: Multi-Model Image Generation Strategies

 • Flux 2 Pro for realistic campaign visuals

-• ChatGPT Image 2 when you want the OpenAI image path
+• ChatGPT Image 2 when you want the OpenAI image path or composite editing with up to 4 input images

 • Google Nano Banana Pro (2K) when a higher-resolution source helps